 Ah, the memories I have with this movie.
-It was a few weeks after my Grandmother passed away that I finally get to see this film on cable TV and seeing I was house-sitting for the family as we prepare to move in to gramma's house some days later, I get to see this alone.
+It was a few weeks after my Grandmother passed away that I finally get to see this film on cable and seeing I was house-sitting for the family while we prepare to move in to gramma's house some days later, I get to see this alone.
 Late at night.
 Uncut.
-What I was able to learn that night was, clearly, this film was made to scare and disturb.
+What I was able to learn that night was, clearly, this film's made to scare and disturb.

-There's some ingenuity regarding, if not as a whole, Wolf Creek's direction and characterization; while we never get to know our leads that deeply, they are however likable as their sincere nature and fun-filled mission to travel and experience everything Australia had to offer in a sense of simply hanging out with your friends is a nice alternative to scripting character development and making them root worthy, especially once we get our first hint of trouble: Mick's thousand yard stare.
+There's some ingenuity regarding Wolf Creek's direction and characterization; while we never get to know our leads that deeply, they are still likable for their sincere nature and fun-filled mission to travel and experience everything Australia has to offer, coming in a sense like we're simply hanging out with close friends as a nice alternative to scripting character development and making them root worthy, especially once we get our first hint of trouble: Mick's thousand yard stare.

-Now, apart from these chaps, we also have Jarrett's character drawing some memorable light, even more than all three of them combined and for a good reason; despite looking like a Crocodile Dundee knock-off, the serial killing hick is perhaps the film's biggest strength and one of the most genuine addition to slasher villains that will haunt ages.
-On the exterior, he looks like a grungy yet well-meaning coot who just wants some company over his lonesome trailer, but once he catches you off-guard, he's more than happy to bring you hell in any way imaginable.
+And speaking of the devil, apart from our leading chaps, we also have Jarrett's character drawing some memorable light, even more than all three of them combined and for a good reason; despite looking like a Crocodile Dundee knock-off, the serial killing hick is perhaps the film's biggest strength and one of the most genuine addition to slasher villains that will haunt ages.
+On the exterior, he's a grungy yet well-meaning coot who just wants some company over his lonesome trailer, but once he catches you off-guard, he's more than happy to bring you to hell in any way imaginable.